-HIV test sites will be selected based on two criteria: 1) site agreement to participate in this component of the study, and 2) sites with the highest volume of HIV-positive individuals identified in the previous year.
+HIV test sites will be selected based on two primary criteria: 1) site agreement to participate in this component of the study, and 2) sites with the highest volume of HIV-positive individuals identified in the previous year.
+Additional site selection criteria may be considered if a total of 40 HIV test sites cannot be chosen based on the primary criteria.